shipstation/mcp-shipstation-api/README.md

 - All endpoints proxy to the official ShipStation API v2
 - File downloads are supported for labels, manifests, and other documents
 - CORS is enabled for cross-origin requests
+- Comprehensive test suite with unit, integration, and E2E tests